AvyFly/parasect/docs/usage.rst

 *Parasect* can generate parameter sets for your autopilot or fleet of autopilots.

 First `create your Meals Menu <Menu Creation_>`_.
-Then, you can generate the parameter sets for all your vehicles with
+Then, you can generate the parameter sets for all your vehicles with a call similar to:

 .. code:: console

    parasect build -o <output_folder> -f <output_format> -i <meals_menu_folder> -d <path_to_default_parameters_file>

-Partial output of `our example Meal Menu <example generic test_>`_, on .csv format:
+Here is a partial output of `our example Meal Menu <example generic test_>`_, on .csv format:

 .. literalinclude:: assets/generic_menu_csv/full_meal.csv